ENCCS/performance-programming/content/compilers.rst

 A computer memory is a linear sequence of memory locations, each with its own address.
 Memory is in this sense similar to an array, and it is straight forward to implement a one dimensional array as a block of memory large enough to contain all of the elements of the array.
-In C, the first element has index 0, wheras in Fortran, the first element has index 1.
+In C, the first element has index 0, whereas in Fortran, the first element has index 1.

 .. list-table:: Array layout (C style)